 “Making Of” Featurettes

 DVDs often include a short documentary about the making of the film.
-For very old films, these featurettes can give you some interesting historical perspective, but when it comes to modern movies, they’re almost always terrible.
+For old films, these featurettes can lend some interesting historical perspective, but with modern movies, they’re almost always terrible.
 The problem is that the “Making Of” film is planned from the offset.
 Movie and television studios make a lot of money off of DVDs and BluRays, so nowadays they film the documentary right alongside the movie.
 What you end up with is a series of “talking head” interviews with the cast and crew, where everyone talks about how great everyone else is.
 Why would they say anything else?
 After all, they’re still on set when these interviews take place.
 They’re not going to badmouth their colleagues or sabotage future sales.
 And even if they have the best of intentions, it’s hard to get perspective on something that’s still going on.